Security assessment criteria and the Adjudicative Guidelines

 If, after evaluating material of security concern, the assessor decides the material is not serious enough to warrant a recommendation against a national security clearance, it may be appropriate to recommend granting the clearance with a warning that future incidents of a similar nature may result in an adverse recommendation.

-Adjudicative Guidelines
+Adjudicative guidelines

 The concerns